 2. Assign the new Shipping Class to your Product

 Edit the product that requires free shipping by going to Product Data > Shipping > Shipping Class and assigning the “Free Shipping” shipping class to it.
 Update the product (if you go back to the admin page WooCommerce > Settings > Shipping > Shipping Classes, you should now see a “1” under “Product Count”).

 3. Set up a Flat Rate based on Shipping Class

 Go to WooCommerce > Settings > Shipping > Shipping Zones.
 In each zone you should have at least 1 Flat Rate.
 Edit each Flat Rate, and make sure:

 - Cost is $0

-- “Free Shipping” class cost is $0
+- “Free Shipping” (or whatever you called the custom shipping class) class cost is $0

 - “No shipping class” cost is whatever it would be for other products